tensorflow/docs/site/en/api_docs/python/tf/RaggedTensorSpec.md

 `ragged_rank`
 </td>
 <td>
-Python integer, the ragged rank of the RaggedTensor to be described.
+Python integer, the number of times the RaggedTensor's flat_values is partitioned.
 Defaults to `shape.ndims - 1`.
 </td>
 </tr><tr>
 <td>